Holiday ornaments on a tree in the Christmas Around the World exhibit.

 "Veselé Vánoce"

 The Czech tree has been part of Christmas Around the World since 1942.
-This tree's hand-blown and hand-painted glass ornaments from the Czech Republic would be treasured additions to any traditional Czech tree.
+This tree is decorated with fruit, nuts and gingerbread hearts, which are traditional on a Czech tree.
+The hand-painted ceramic horseshoes are symbolic of good luck.
 St. Nicholas Day, celebrated on December 6th, is when the Saint, accompanied by an angel, brings gifts to children who have behaved, and the čert (devil) punishes those who did not.
 On Christmas Eve, families gather to enjoy baked carp and kuba (a barley, mushroom and onion casserole) and the traditional vánočka (a braided sweet bread, with almonds and raisins).

 Tree decorated by the Moravian Cultural Society.